journey-js/journey/rollup.config.js.md

 var includePaths = require( 'rollup-plugin-includepaths' );
 var pkg = require( './package.json' );

-// Set './src/js' as a relative path for imports in modules
+// Set './src/js' as a relative path for imports in modules so we can do:
-// so we can do: import journey from 'lib/mylib.js';
+// import myLib from 'lib/myLib.js'
-let includePathOptions = {
+// where 'src/js/lib/myLib.js' is a valid entry let includePathOptions = {
-    paths: [ '../journey/src/js', './src/js', '../../ractive/src' ]
+    paths: [ './src/js' ]
 };

 module.exports = {